Magnificent animals graze on former dairy ranch’s windswept meadows.

 Elk Near and Far

 From the Pierce Point Ranch parking lot (directions below), follow the Tomales Point Trail.
 You’ll first pass an atmospheric former dairy complex and a stand of cypresses.
-From there a dirt fire road leads in less than a mile to the aptly named Windy Gap, a funnel for often heady Pacific Ocean breezes.
-On some weekends docents train a telescope here on elk grazing in the distance.
+From there, a dirt fire road leads in less than a mile to the aptly named Windy Gap, a funnel for often heady Pacific Ocean breezes.
 Two miles farther along, after walking alongside chaparral and sagebrush while hawks and vultures fly overhead—you might also espy beetles, weasels, and other small wildlife—you’ll find yourself reasonably close to elk grazing in a spring-fed meadow they find irresistible or elsewhere nearby.

 Tule Elk Preserve Details